Hello, welcome to my web page!

 My areas of practice include helping clients overcome depression, anxiety, low self-esteem, grief and loss.
 In addition, I have a special interest in helping clients adjust to illness and injury, which sometimes involves coping with chronic pain and limitations (physical and psychological).
 I also have a keen interest in women's issues, particularly in their identity development throughout adulthood.

 Thanks for spending these few minutes perusing my web page.
-Feel free to contact me to discuss your personal concerns, goals for therapy, or to inquire further into my training and experience.
+Feel free to contact me to discuss your concerns, goals for therapy, or to inquire further into my training and experience.

 Suite #203 - 4430 Halifax Street,